-1 Hereafter called he "Initiative".
+1) Hereafter called he "Initiative".

-2 Hereafter called "students" or "cadets".
+2) Hereafter called "students" or "cadets".

-Theresian Military Academy (TMA) decided, with the support of the Austrian Ministry of Defence and the ESDC, to organise itself this module within its premises and to open it to European participation.
+As a first remarkable realisation of the Initiative, the Ministry of Defence of Portugal and the three military academies of Navy, Army and Air Force organised the first one-week seminar entirely dedicated to the learning of the European Security and Defence Policy (ESDP/CSDP) in September 2009.
+In order to provide also an adequate learning environment.
+Portugal convened military students from all European Union Member States to participate to this training and share their views on the CSDP with their Portuguese counterparts.
+The EU Spanish Presidency, on the basis of this first success and the lessons learnt from the Portuguese precedent, organised similar events in Spain in March 2010.
+The Spanish project was ambitious in the sense that three seminars were held in the same week in parallel in the three military academies of Army, Navy and Air Force.
+In January 2010, the Austrian Theresan Military Academy (TMA) decided, with the support of the Austrian Ministry of Defence and the ESDC, to organise itself this module within its premises and to open it to European participation.
 Its aim was to provide this knowledge on CSDP to all of its cadets, as a regular component of its educational offer.
 Therefore, two modules were organised in October and November 2010.
 In parallel, the Greek Ministry of Defence organised a similar module at the Hellenic Air Force Academy in November 2010.

 In accordance with its decision to propose it as a regular offer in its academic programme, the Theresan Military Academy organised for the second year two CSDP modules in October 2011.
 First, the cadets were offered the possibility to get an introductory overview of the CSDP through the completion of an internet-distance learning module, using the means of the ESDC network.
-Then, they were invited to come to the Theresan Military Academy, in Wiener Neustadt, for the residential part of the seminar following predefined programmes3.
+Then, they were invited to come to the Theresan Military Academy, in Wiener Neustadt, for the residential part of the seminar following predefined programmes3).

 In order to insure the quality of the training to be provided with regard to the general objectives defined by the Initiative, the Theresan Military Academy asked the ESDC support for an external evaluation of the conduct of the two modules, which is hereby provided in collaboration with the European Studies Unit of the University of Liege.
-The evaluation was conducted by an external evaluator4, attending the lectures on the field, discussing with the participants, the lecturers and, more generally, witnessing the life of the modules.
+The evaluation was conducted by an external evaluator, attending the lectures on the field, discussing with the participants, the lecturers and, more generally, witnessing the life of the modules.
 Therefore, the evaluation was based on observations from the field and the collection of data from the participating cadets and the organisers themselves.
-The method that was used for collecting the insights is inspired by the Kirkpatrick's model for the evaluation of training and professional modules5, followed by the ESDC for the evaluation of its activities, and its four stages:
+The method that was used for collecting the insights is inspired by the Kirkpatrick's model for the evaluation of training and professional modules5), followed by the ESDC for the evaluation of its activities, and its four stages: